tlorans/ClimateRisks/docs/source/climate_investing/self_decarbonization.md

 - A time-proofed portfolio alignment strategy should relies mostly on self-decarbonization, rather than sequential decarbonization

-- Barahhou et al. (2022) introduced the concept of decarbonization backtesting and the self-decarbonization ratio
+- Barahhou et al. (2022) introduced the concept of net zero backtesting and the self-decarbonization ratio

 - Improving the self-decarbonization ratio calls for the integration of forward looking metrics such as the carbon footprint dynamics for example